 Who: RN

-Work Setting: All
+Work Setting: Any

-Credential: RN-BC
+Credential: CMGT-BC

-• 2,000+ hours of clinical practice in nursing case management within the last 3 years, and
+Work Experience: 2 years full-time as a registered nurse, and 2,000+ hours of clinical practice in nursing case management within the last 3 years.

 Renewal: 5 Years